Counsellor, Supervisor and Family Therapist

-As a child, it was always exciting and even a relief to relocate .
+As a child, it was always exciting and even a relief to relocate.
 I learnt that if life wasn't so good where I was, I could always look forward to starting over in the next place.
-For a child, escape is an excellent solution to life's problems!

 On the other hand, these transitions also meant that I had to let go of friends and make new ones.
 I was shy and fearful by nature, so I frequently felt alone and unsure of myself.
 I had to draw heavily on the support of my family and my own inner resources to cope with this changing landscape that was my life.

 Music and the church were my two loves.
 I initially pursued a career as a music educator, completing a Degree in Music at Adelaide University before relocating to Tasmania's East Coast to pursue a teaching career.
-At 23 years of age, I followed in my parents footsteps, and entered training to become a Salvation Army Officer.
-For the next 7 years I had leadership opportunities throughout Victoria and South Australia, in city and country locations.
+At 23 years of age, I followed in my parent’s footsteps, and entered training to become a Salvation Army Officer.
+For the next 7 years I had leadership opportunities throughout city and country Victoria and South Australia.

-In 1989 I married Duncan and together we continued to fulfill leadership responsibility for the Salvation Army.
+In 1989 I married Duncan and together we continued to fulfil leadership responsibility for The Salvation Army.

-Transitioning from being a single professional woman to a married woman juggling family and career, I became severely depressed, retreating into myself, struggling to cope with the daily needs of my family.
+As I transitioned from being a single professional to a married woman juggling family and career, I became severely depressed, retreating into myself, and struggling to cope with the daily needs of my family.

 I have reinvented myself many times over: youth and women's pastor, funeral celebrant, housing worker, manager of a mental health service, forensic drug and alcohol counsellor, and family therapist.

-A life crisis can bring times of emotional upheaval, confusion and uncertainty.
+A life crisis creates emotional upheaval, confusion and uncertainty.
 My own life crisis literally brought me to my knees.

 Desperate for help, I made the life-changing decision to see a counsellor and with her compassion, understanding, humour and wisdom, I slowly recovered.
-I experienced counselling as a safe space to talk about who I was: my identity, my experience, my beliefs and values and dreams.
+I experienced counselling as a safe space to talk about who I was: my identity, my experience, my beliefs, my values and my dreams.

-My hunger to facilitate personal growth, and my passion to help others to change and grow towards their full potential have been the ongoing impetus to pursue my counselling career.
+My hunger to facilitate personal growth, and my passion to help others to change and grow towards their full potential has been the ongoing motivation to pursue my counselling career.

 As an extension to my skills as a counsellor, studying the discipline of family therapy has given me a greater understanding and awareness of my own family context and has brought a broader dimension to my work with people.

-I believe that my own rich experience of life, as well as my extensive training and study in counselling and family therapy means that I can help you if you’re struggling with a couple or family relationship issues, or are going through transition.
+My own rich life experience, as well as my extensive training and study in counselling and family therapy means that I can help you if you’re struggling with a couple or family relationship issues, or are going through transition.

 - Masters of Social Science in Family Therapy